ThreeSixtyGiving/standard/documentation/guidance/data-quality.md

 # Check data quality
-Once you have prepared your file of grants data the next step is to check that it is correctly formatted 360Giving data – known technically as 'valid' data – using the 360Giving Data Quality tool.
+Once you have prepared your file of grants data the next step is to check that it is correctly formatted 360Giving data – known technically as 'valid' data – using the <a href="https://dataquality.threesixtygiving.org/" target="_blank">360Giving Data Quality tool.</a>

 The term 'valid' means the file includes the 10 core fields and the information has all the correct data formatting.